Rapid generation of all-optical $^{39}$K Bose-Einstein condensates using a low-field Feshbach resonance: Experimental results

-We systematically optimize BEC production for different scattering lengths~(Fig.~\ref{fig:Results}a).
-Initially, we optimize the ramp itself.
-In accordance with \cite{Roy2016PRA} we find our evaporation sequence to be most efficient using an exponential reduction for the trap power jointly with a linear reduction slope for the center-position modulation amplitude.
-We achieve a fully condensed BEC of \num{1.3e5} atoms at a scattering length of \SI{158}{a_0} after evaporating over the course of \SI{3.9}{\second}.
-While our setup allows to dynamically tune to different scattering lengths during each of the five ramps, we did not observe significant beneficial effects on the final atom number in the BEC.
-To analyse the scaling behaviour with respect to scattering length, we additionally optimize the BEC size at lower and higher scattering length (Fig.~\ref{fig:Results}, orange circles), by re-scaling the overall length of evaporation ramp while maintaining its shape.
-At a lower scattering length the final atom number is reduced while the time needed for evaporation is increased, due to the reduced elastic collision rate stretching the length of the overall sequence.
-At scattering lengths \SI{\le 75}{a_0} we are unable to reach condensation as we are limited by the lifetime of our optical dipole trap, which we measured to be \SI{15}{\second}.
-For scattering lengths \SI{>158}{a_0} we find a reduced final atom number, as well.
-However, the higher elastic collision rate now allows one to significantly reduce the time needed for evaporation.
-We experimentally find a limit for this trade off at \SI{>300}{a_0} were we are unable to reach condensation.
-Based on the initial findings we individually alter the relative length of the five linear ramps towards the globally largest BEC size and the largest BEC size at the shortest evaporation time possible.
-Globally, we find a maximum atom number of \num{1.6e5} in the BEC at \SI{158}{a_0}, close to the initial configuration and with the same total ramp length (Fig.~\ref{fig:Results}, blue square).
-Our fastest evaporation is performed within \SI{850}{\milli\second} at a scattering length of \SI{232}{a_0} yielding a fully condensed BEC of \num{5e4} atoms (Fig.~\ref{fig:Results}, red diamond).
-Compared to the trajectory at \SI{158}{a_0} this corresponds to a reduction in evaporation time by a factor of 5 while approximately doubling the evaporation flux, which we define as final atom number in the condensate over evaporation time ~(Fig.~\ref{fig:Results}b).
-For scattering lengths in the range of \SI{75\dots 232}{a_0} and optimized ramps we observe a linear relation between scattering length and evaporation flux.
+However, the higher evaporation rate now allows one to significantly reduce the time needed for evaporation.
+We experimentally find a limit for this trade off at \SI{>300}{a_0} where the three-body losses become dominant and inhibit Bose-Einstein condensation.
+Based on the initial findings we individually alter the relative length of the five linear ramps towards the globally largest BEC size (Fig.~\ref{fig:Results}, blue square) and the largest BEC size at the shortest evaporation time possible (Fig.~\ref{fig:Results}, red diamond).
+Realizing the best ratio of desired to undesired losses, we find a maximum atom number of \num{1.6e5} in the BEC at \SI{158}{a_0}, close to the initial configuration and with the same total ramp length.
+Our fastest evaporation is performed within \SI{850}{\milli\second} at a scattering length of \SI{232}{a_0} yielding a fully condensed BEC of \num{5.8e4} atoms.
+Compared to the trajectory at \SI{158}{a_0} this corresponds to a reduction in evaporation time by a factor of five while approximately doubling the evaporation flux, which we define as final atom number in the condensate over evaporation time ~(Fig.~\ref{fig:Results}b).